MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddchgr/ns-ntddchgr-_changer_element.md

 A data transfer element where data can be read from and written to media.

-#### ChangerDoor
+#### ChangerIEPort

-A mechanism that provides access to all media in a changer at one time (as compared to an IEport that provides access to one or more, but not all, media).
-For example, a large front door or a magazine that contains all media in the changer are elements of this type. <b>ChangerDoor</b> is valid only in a <b>ChangerSetAccess</b> call.
+An import/export element (IEport), which is a single or multiple-cartridge access port in some changers.
+An element is an IEport only if it is possible to move a piece of media from a slot to the IEport.

 #### ChangerKeypad